twpayne/igc2kmz.py/README.md

 igc2kmz converts paraglider and hang glider track logs into Google Earth KML format with lots of features, notably:

-* track colored by altitude, climb rate and ground speed
+* track colored by altitude, climb rate, ground speed and total energy
 * shadow feature makes it easier to judge the track's altitude by eye
 * animation of the flight
 * photos automatically placed where they were taken and with an optional comment